-As of December 31, 2023, the Group's property, plant, equipment and right of use assets, whose primary components were operating assets of both the Department Store Segment and the Marine Transportation Segment, constituted approximately 68% of the Group's total assets.
+As of December 31, 2024, the Group 's property, plant, equipment and right of use assets, whose primary components were operating assets of both the Department Store Segment and the Marine Transportation Segment, constituted approximately 69% of the Group 's total assets.
 In recent years, the mainland region has been influenced by COVID-19.
 The decreased profits of the department store industry have not yet returned to the pre-epidemic level.
 The decline in consumer spending has led to deflation, which has also caused changes in real estate value in the mainland region.
-This further raised the concern over whether the carrying amounts of the above-mentioned assets used in the operations of First Steamship Group exceeded their recoverable amounts.
-In accordance with IAS 36 "Impairment of Assets", the Group's management estimated the present values of the Department Store Segment's discounted future cash flows, in order to determine the recoverable amounts of the aforementioned assets.
-For 2023, impairment losses of \$702,859 thousand were recognized.
-As the high degree of estimation uncertainty regarding recoverable amounts involved management's subjective judgment, there was risk of overestimation with respect to the carrying amounts of operating assets.
+This further raised the concern over whether the carrying amounts of the above-mentioned assets used in the operations of Group 's Department Store Segment exceeded their recoverable amounts.
+In accordance with IAS 36 "Impairment of Assets", the Group 's management estimated the present values of the Department Store Segment 's discounted future cash flows, in order to determine the recoverable amounts of the aforementioned assets.
+As the high degree of estimation uncertainty regarding recoverable amounts involved management 's subjective judgment, there was risk of overestimation with respect to the carrying amounts of operating assets.
 Therefore, we considered the assessment of impairment of the aforementioned assets to be a key audit matter.